 According to Statistics Canada, one in five Canadians, or 6.2 million Canadians aged fifteen and older have at least one disability that limits them in their daily activities, including their use of the web.
-Is your business able to find value in creating a plan for web accessibility?
+Is your business able to find value in creating a plan for web accessibility compliance?

 You Cannot Afford to Ignore Accessibility

 By building a website for your business or organization that is not entirely accessible to at least 6.2 million Canadians, you are losing out on valuable business that represents a purchasing power of approximately $55 billion annually.
 In many organizations increasing revenue and improving customer engagement takes precedence, however, web accessibility can no longer be ignored or relegated to the lower portion of your priority list.
 Looking at the sheer size of the Canadian population that are living with at least one disability which limits them in their daily life, and factoring in the projected growth of that figure; estimated to be 40 percent of Ontario’s consumers by 2035, the numbers are staggering.
 The case can be easily made that accessibility, specifically web accessibility should be a top priority for decision-makers as this population has the ability to increase revenue for your business, and improve customer engagement.
 A commitment to accessibility provides your business with the opportunity to enhance its brand by making its services more usable and readily accessible to people with varying abilities and disabilities.